How to start your own Jelly

 Once you’ve got your venue arranged and a date agreed:

-- Spread the word among friends, colleagues, clients, suppliers, anyone who might be interested or know people who would be interested.
-Likely prospects – anyone who works in IT, writers, editors, VAs, coaches, trainers, people whose work is portable and who need some company
+• Spread the word among friends, colleagues, clients, suppliers, anyone who might be interested or know people who would be interested.
+Likely prospects – anyone who works in IT, writers, editors, VAs, coaches, trainers, people whose work is portable and who need some company.

-- Create an email list of the above people
+• Create an email list of the above people.

-- Put the word around at groups you already belong to
+• Put the word around at groups you already belong to.

-- Twitter – tweet about your forthcoming Jelly and ask your followers to retweet
+• Twitter – tweet about your forthcoming Jelly and ask your followers to retweet.

-- Put the word out on Linkedin and Facebook
+• Put the word out on Linkedin and Facebook.

-- Local media – local papers and radio stations are always on the lookout for content for their publications and shows.
+• Local media – local papers and radio stations are always on the lookout for content for their publications and shows.
 Fortunately the name Jelly is always a good hook to get them interested!
 Send out a press release a couple of weeks before the Jelly date and follow up with a phone call to check it has been received and answer any questions.
-Write a concise and catchy press release and it will probably be printed verbatim, like mine for Frome Jelly
+Write a concise and catchy press release and it will probably be printed verbatim, like mine for Frome Jelly.

 Organising Jelly

 Set up your own account at Eventbrite, a brilliantly simple and efficient site where you can create your own event, add copious details including map, set up a time for tickets to become available, ‘sell’ tickets, list attendees and create a waiting list when all places are taken.
-You’ll receive emails from Eventbrite pointing to many other useful features and reminding you of key points.
-All this for absolutely no charge because Jelly tickets are free.

 Contact the venue a couple of days before the event to confirm time and other details.
 Ask a coffee shop to put ‘reserved’ signs on the tables designated for Jelly to avoid moving customers already settled there.